 - Acting for global commodity company in pursuing claims by way of London arbitration and action against defaulting buyer.

 - Drafted regulatory regimes for terminals and South African ports.

 - Acted for owners and insurers of ore cargoes co-mingled by Transnet.

 - Acted for South African insurance market in mediation in New York following loss of container vessel off Cape Town

-- Malcolm is also listed as a recommended shipping and transport lawyer in Legal500, 2019.
+- Malcolm is listed as a leading shipping and transport lawyer in Legal500, 2022.

 - He is also recognised for shipping and has a Band 2 ranking by Chambers Global, 2023.